 The European Quality of Government Index (EQI) is the result of novel survey data regional (e.g. sub-national) level governance within the EU.
-The data was first gathered and published in 2010 and then repeated in 2013 and 2017, with the next round expected in 2020.
+The data was first gathered and published in 2010 and then repeated in 2013, 2017, and 2021.
 The index is based on a large citizen survey where respondents are asked about perceptions and experiences with public sector corruption, along with the extent to which citizens believe various public sector services are impartially allocated and of good quality.

 It covers all 27 EU member states, the UK before Brexit and two accession countries (Serbia and Turkey are also included in the 2013 round).
 The sub-national regions are at the NUTS 1 or NUTS 2 level, depending on the country.
 Currently, we provide data for up to 206 regions, depending on the year in question.
-In the three years of the EQI survey, we have roughly 200,000 respondents in total.
+In the four waves of the EQI survey, we have roughly 330,000 respondents in total.
 Due to Brexit, regional data from 2010, 2013 and 2017 have been retrospectively updated in 2021 and older versions of datasets can be found in our Data Archive.

 Here, we provide both the regional level data, as well as the underlying microdata free of charge for researchers and practitioners interested in regional governance in Europe.